Are You Parent to a Child With Allergies?

 In the UK, an estimated 1 in 5 children have hay fever, 1 in 3 suffer with asthma and 1 in 6 have eczema.

 All of these can be made worse by dust mites.
-Don’t be grossed out but house dust mites are tiny creatures, about a quarter of a millimetre long that live on human skin scales.
+Try not to be grossed out but house dust mites are tiny creatures, about a quarter of a millimetre long that live on human skin scales.

 Mites can be found in bedding, carpets, soft furnishings and clothing.
 In people allergic to dust mites, it’s not usually the mite that’s the problem – it’s the proteins in their droppings which cause the allergy.